makeplans/makeplans-i18n/README.md

-# Localisation files for MakePlans
+# Localisation files for Makeplans

-Here you will find the localisation files for [MakePlans](https://makeplans.com).
+Here you will find the localisation files for [Makeplans](https://makeplans.com).

-If you want to have the booking site in MakePlans you have three options:
+If you want to have the booking site in Makeplans you have three options:

 1) Contribute to our localisation files by reading the rest of this document.